shaloo/web3-user-personas/docs/personas/persona-1-de-fi-degen.md

 ## Action Plan

-* **Research & Refine:** Do your own research.
-Use this template to guide your design, documentation and product feature decisions.
-The lack of formal UX research reports in Web3 is a testament that this is an underexplored area where original research could provide significant competitive advantage.
+* **Research & Refine:** {% include "/refine.txt" %}
-* **Design Philosophy:** Mobile first design, speed over efficiency, comprehensive dashboards with risk alerts, concise and brief documentation, workflow notes.
+* **Design Philosophy:** Focus on demographic concentration and geographic hotspots, dark mode, data density, enable [[ape-buttons|Ape Buttons]] and provide gamified feedback such as animations and sound for dopamine hits.
+Leverage behavioral psychology (risk taking ability, gambling streaks, gaming wins) to enable fast execution.
+Lean towards mobile first design, speed over efficiency and caution, comprehensive dashboards with risk alerts, concise and brief documentation, workflow notes, under 2 seconds landing page loading time.
-* **Communication Style:** Engage with crypto native terminology, provide clear risk warnings.
+* **Communication Style:** To address the address span of a goldfish, engage with crypto native terminology, provide clear risk warnings.
 Focus on transparency, social proofs (audits) and community signals.
+Lead with Telegram, Discord alpha groups.
+Build on hypes, trends, celebrity endorsements.
+Get rid of corporate polish, be raw, direct, and self-deprecating.
+Partner with "degen" influencers who have a track record of high-risk calls.
+Degens rotate capital based on "metas", the narratives.
+In Q1 2024 it was AI, then Memecoins, then PolitiFi (Trump coins).
+Your marketing must pivot with these weekly trends.
-* **Product Features:** Identify relevant technology affinity areas applicable in the context and address must-haves.
-Ensure fast transaction flows, user-friendly interface for yields, APY and other benefit indicators, integrate social features that enable them to engage with the community and see what others are doing, utilizing for better results.
+* **Product Features:** Leaderboards to highlight who profited this week, one-click copy of the top trader and trading pattern templates, revenue share models whereby a share of protocol fees goes to users who stake or hold the token (Real Yield narrative).
+Besides these, multi-chain portfolio dashboard, multi-chain friction-free (signature-less transactions), rug pull detection and alerts, sniper bot integrations, automated yield optimizations and enable leverage position management.
+Ensure one click, fast transaction and execution flows, user-friendly interface for yields, APY and other benefit indicators, integrate social features that enable them to engage with the community and see what others are doing, utilizing for better results.

 ## See Also